Diving atAirport Point (Panama)

 What depth can I expect at Airport Point?

-This site is relatively shallow, making it accessible for a wide range of divers.
-Depths typically allow for longer bottom times, with nearby dive sites in Bocas del Toro reaching about 14-17 m (46-56 ft).
+This site is relatively shallow, with a maximum depth of 12 m (39 ft) at Airport Point itself.
+The profile can allow for longer bottom times, while nearby dive sites in Bocas del Toro may reach around 14–17 m (46–56 ft).

 Are there any wrecks at Airport Point?